 - Dry mouth

 Similar to bruxism, you may not know you have some of these symptoms.
 Also, a lot of the symptoms can easily be attributed to other conditions such as high stress, malnutrition, and ADD/ADHD.

 Depending on the severity and causes of your sleep apnea, there are different solutions.
 Two of the most common are the use of a night guard and a CPAP (continuous positive airway pressure) machine.
 A night guard can help your jaw stay aligned in an optimal position throughout the night, preventing the soft tissues of the mouth and throat from closing up.

 A CPAP works by sending pressurized air through the mask into your airway.
 Since the air is pressurized it will go through your relaxed tissues and muscles.
 Other less common solutions are more invasive surgeries that deal with re-shaping or removing tissue that is blocking your airways.
 One example of this is tonsil removal, which happens most often for children.

 Schedule an Appointment

-If you have sleep apnea or grind your teeth at night, then an appliance like a night guard or a CPAP machine can help you sleep through the night so you’re not fatigued and irritable the next day.
-Also, night guards can help prevent you from grinding your teeth.
-To make an appointment, give our office in Shelby Township, MI a call at (586) 992-9222.
+If you have sleep apnea or grind your teeth at night, then an appliance like a night guard from our dentists in Shelby Township, MI, or a CPAP machine can help you sleep through the night comfortably.
+Call the dental office of Jeffrey T. Baker DDS PC at (586) 992-9222 to request an appointment.